Ikaguia/fvtt-globe-map/README.md

 Adds a globe map to your foundry scenes.

+To try it out, after installing the module, create a new scene and check the Enable MapLibre Globe checkbox in the scene configuration.

+Should be save to add and remove to any world, only data that is saved is the checkbox above, and only in the scene flags.

 ## Instalation

 To install and use this module, simply paste the following URL into the Install Module dialog on the Setup menu of the application.